What's my plan?

 The following are a few recommendations to consider when creating and staffing a blocked schedule strategy:

-- Schedule your Support channel shifts after your live channels.
-In general, it is a good practice to schedule your agents Support shift after their Talk and messaging channel shifts, so they have the opportunity to follow-up quickly on any open tickets created from those shifts.
+• Schedule your Support channel shifts after your live channels.
+In general, it is a good practice to schedule your agents Support shift after their live channel shifts, so they have the opportunity to follow-up quickly on any open tickets created from those shifts.

 The most important recommendation is to communicate with your agents both throughout the day and after their shifts are complete.
 While we recommend breaking up channel blocks to prevent channel overload, sometimes agents might be focused on their channel and require more time to finish up their current tasks before switching.
 At the end of the day, you will want to gather feedback from your agents to evaluate how you can make adjustments on staffing and scheduling.